l-with/ansible-role-get_lets_encrypt_certificate_package/README.md

 gets and installs Let's Encrypt certificate package from url

-This role can be used to get prepared package of Let's Encrypt Cerificates (for instance by DNS challenge).
+This role can be used to get a prepared package of a Let's Encrypt Cerificate (for instance by DNS challenge).

 ## Role Variables